MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/multi-tenant-people-search.md

 ### Use Cases

-Multi-tenant organization people search is supported across a range of scenarios and M365 applications.
+Multi-tenant organization people search is supported across a range of scenarios and Microsoft 365 applications.
 Some of the scenarios you can test and validate are described below:

 1. **Microsoft Outlook (OWA, Desktop and Mobile)**

    - <alice@fabrikam.com> searches for "Bob" on the centralized search bar in OWA and gets the results and can view Bobs people card with limited profile information.
-   - <alice@fabrikam.com> types in "Bob" in the to line of the email and can send an email to Bob after getting the results for <bob@woodgrove.ms>.
+   - <alice@fabrikam.com> types in "Bob" in the To line of the email and can send an email to Bob after getting the results for <bob@woodgrove.ms>.
    - <alice@fabrikam.com> \@mentions "Bob" in the body of the email and can get the result for <bob@woodgrove.ms>.
    - <alice@fabrikam.com> types in "Bob" in the cc line of the email and can get the result for <bob@woodgrove.ms>.
    - Alice can hover and/or click on Bob's facepile to view Bob's limited people card.